oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/dbmgmt-features/dbmgmt-features.md

 5. On **Oracle Database fleet summary** page, click the **Performance** tab.
 The Performance tab displays a tree map of the performance of your Oracle Databases against various database metrics.
 You can select the metric from the dropdown menu, such as DB time, CPU, Storage, Memory, and I/O. You can also use Group By drop down to group the databases by Type.
 This view is more useful when you have a large number of databases in the fleet.
 The databases are displayed as a collection of rectangles in different sizes and colors, in which the size of a rectangle indicates the value of the selected metric and the color indicates the change percentage for the selected metric over the selected time period.

-## Task 3: Working with Database Groups
+## Task 3: Work with Database Groups

 1. Login to the Oracle Cloud Console, click the **Navigation Menu** in the upper left, navigate to **Observability & Management**, and select **Database Management**.
 Under **Diagnostic & Management** submenu **Oracle Database**, click **Database Groups**.